-Figure 9.23 Types of capacitor
+Figure 8.23: Types of capacitor

-Curved plate = outer plate or ground connection Figure 9.24 Symbols of fixed and variable capacitors Capacitance of capacitors The amount of charge a capacitor can store depends on the value of capacitance of the capacitor.
-Capacitance ( $C$ ) is measured in the basic unit of the Farad (F).
-How do we charge capacitors?
-Suppose a parallel plate capacitor with plates $M$ and $N$ is connected to a battery of e.m.f. $V$ .
-When the switch $S$ is open as in Figure 9.25, the capacitor plates are neutral.
-When the switch is closed, the electrons from plate $M$ will be driven by the battery and start accumulating on plate $N$ .
-This movement of electrons creates potential difference between plates $M$ and $N$ .
-The motion will stop only when the voltage across capacitor $C$ ( $V_c$ ) becomes equal to $V$ , less the potential difference across $R$ .
+Figure 8.24: Symbols of fixed and variable capacitors Capacitance of capacitors The amount of charge a capacitor can store depends on the value of capacitance of the capacitor.
+The capacitance C of a capacitor is defined as the ratio of the magnitude of the charge on either plate to the magnitude of the potential difference between the plates.
+It is the amount of charge required to raise a unit potential difference between its plates.
+Capacitance C is measured in Farad (F). $$1 \text{ Farad} = 1 \text{ coulomb/volt.}$$ Other units of capacitance are just multiples of the farad.
+For example, microfarad ($1 \mu\text{F} = 10^{-6} \text{ F}$) and picofarad ($1 \text{ pF} = 10^{-12} \text{ F}$).
+Some capacitors are designed to store significantly higher energy (large number of charges) ranging from few farads to even thousands of farads.
+These capacitors are termed as supercapacitors, ultracapacitors, or double layer capacitors.
+A capacitor can be neutral, charging, or discharging.
+Suppose a capacitor with plates M and N is connected to a battery of e.m.f., V .
+When the switch S is open as in Figure 8.25, the capacitor plates are neutral.
+When the switch is closed, the electrons from plate M will be driven by the battery and start accumulating on plate N .
+This movement of electrons creates potential difference between plates M and N .
+The motion will stop only when the voltage across capacitor C (V_c) becomes equal to V , less the potential difference across R .

-Figure 9.25 Capacitor charging circuit It should be noted that the energy required to transfer electrons from one plate to the other is provided by the battery.
+Figure 8.25: Capacitor charging circuit It should be noted that the energy required to transfer electrons from one plate to the other is provided by the battery.
 It is this energy which the capacitor stores between its plates.
 The electrons do not cross the gap between plates due to presence of dielectric material between the plates.
-Experiments show that the quantity of charge $Q$ on a capacitor $C$ in Figure 9.25 is linearly proportional to the potential difference between the conductors; that is $Q \propto V$ .
-Therefore, $Q = kV$ where $k$ is a constant of proportionality called capacitance; denoted by $C$ , $$C = \frac{Q}{V} \quad (9.27)$$ The capacitance $C$ of a capacitor is defined as the ratio of the magnitude of the charge on either plate to the magnitude of the potential difference between the plates.
-It is the amount of charge required to raise a unit potential difference between its plates.
-Capacitance is measured in farad (F).
-1 Farad = 1 coulomb/volt.

-Capacitance of a parallel plate capacitor Consider a capacitor consisting of two parallel conducting plates, each of area $A$ separated by a distance $d$ that is small compared to the dimensions of plates.
-When the plates are charged, the electric field between the plates is uniform (Figure 9.26).
+Experiments show that the quantity of charge Q on a capacitor C in Figure 8.25 is linearly proportional to the potential difference between the conductors; that is, $Q \propto V$.
+Therefore, $Q = kV$ where k is a constant of proportionality called capacitance; denoted by C , $$C = \frac{Q}{V} \quad (8.27)$$ Capacitance of a parallel plate capacitor Consider a capacitor consisting of two parallel conducting plates, each of area A separated by a distance d that is small compared to the dimensions of plates.
+When the plates are charged, the electric field between the plates is uniform (Figure 8.26).
 Each plate is connected to one terminal of a battery, which acts as a source of potential difference.
-Let us assume the plate acquire charge $Q$ .
+Let us assume the plate acquire charge Q .